jweigelt/swbf2admin/rconserver-aspyr/README.md

 - `DllLoader_64.exe`

 SWBF2Admin now selects the x64 loader and DLL for `GameserverType.Aspyr`.
+It starts Classic's `Battlefront.exe` bootstrap and injects this DLL into that process; the DLL waits for the bootstrap to load `Battlefront2.dll` before it installs any game patch.
 The DLL listens on TCP using the numeric `/gameport` value; the game continues to use UDP on the same number.